jbosstm/narayana/PULL_REQUEST_TEMPLATE.md

+IMPORTANT!
+At the moment, our CI is not able to trigger test axis automatically.
+As a result, your PR might take some time to be tested.
+We apologize for the inconvenience and appreciate your understanding.
+Thanks.

 Thanks for submitting your Pull Request!

 Please refer to our [guidelines for making contributions](https://github.com/jbosstm/narayana/blob/main/CONTRIBUTING.md) when creating your pull request.
 In particular, it helps the reviewer if you ensure that the: